LeChasseur/ifrOSS/Lizenzcenter.md

 Software under such licenses may be referred to as Free or Open Source Software.
 For some of the listed licenses it is controversial or unclear whether these requirements are fulfilled, since the relevant definitions, the free software definition and the open source definition are not identical and license texts are not always clearly written.
 These licenses are marked with "unclear classification".

-### Licenses without Copyleft - Permissive Licenses
+### Licenses without Copyleft aka Permissive Licenses

 Licenses without copyleft are characterized by the fact that they grant the licensee all freedoms of an open source license and do not contain any conditions regarding the type of license to be used for modifications of the software.
 This allows the licensee to redistribute modified versions of the software under any license conditions, i.e. also convert them into proprietary software.